wing5wong/artisan-whs-static/source/_extracurricular_activities/rowing.md

 **The season** starts in September/October and ends in March/April after the Maadi Cup Regatta.
 Rowers participate in a number of regattas over this time.

-**Cost:** There is a membership fee that students pay to the Aramoho club to cover equipment use and some Regatta entries (approx $500.00).
-WHS Regatta fees will be invoiced to parents through school.
-Fees could vary each year.